aqaPayam/NakhBot/README.md

 If converted to Like, the receiver is notified and the sender appears in Liked By.

 If converted to Not Interested, the receiver is not notified and the target remains consumed.
+Cancellation does not restore the sender’s ability to send Nakh to the same receiver later.

 Unpaid Pending Nakh should expire.
 Exact expiry duration and reminder schedule are configurable/open decisions.